Mig1008/Mig1008.github.io/README.md

 As well as `page`, `post`, `blog`, there are a few alternative layouts that can be used on pages:

-- `categories`: Shows all posts grouped by category, with an index of categories in a left hand sidebar
-- `search`: Adds a search field to the page as well as a simplified version of the sidebar to allow more focus on the search results

 ## Page and Post options